 - Paint and wallpaper removal

-- Vanity installation (if plumbing lines up)
+- Vanity installation (if plumbing aligns)

 - Mirror and light fixture replacement